samueldemin/examen_Samuel/README.md

-# Exam Samuel Demin DataScience Syntra
+# Exams Samuel Demin Data Science Syntra

 This project contains a Jupyter notebook that provides the code and solutions for my exams on June 4th (Part I) and June 11th (Part II), Data Science Syntra.